-- 12.1 We recognise that all matters relating to Safeguarding are confidential. - 12.2 The head teacher or the Designated Safeguarding Lead will disclose any information about a pupil to other members of staff on a need-to-know basis only - 12.3 All staff members must be aware that they cannot promise a child to keep key information a secret or to themselves which might compromise the child's safety or well-being. - 12.4 All staff members have a professional responsibility to share information with other agencies in order to safeguard children. - 12.5 All staff members who come into contact with children will be given appropriate training to understand the purpose of information sharing in order to safeguard and promote children's welfare. - 12.6 We will ensure that staff members are confident about what they can and should do under the law, including how to obtain consent to share information and when information can be shared without consent. - 12.7 Staff should not assume a colleague or another professional will take action and share information that might be critical in keeping children safe.
+- 12.1 We recognise that all matters relating to Safeguarding are confidential. - 12.2 The head teacher or the Designated Safeguarding Lead will disclose any information about a pupil to other members of staff on a need-to-know basis only - 12.3 All staff members must be aware that they cannot promise a child to keep key information a secret or to themselves which might compromise the child's safety or well-being. - 12.4 All staff members have a professional responsibility to share information with other agencies in order to safeguard children. - 12.5 All staff members who come into contact with children will be given appropriate training to understand the purpose of information sharing in order to safeguard and promote children's welfare. - 12.6 We will ensure that staff members are confident about what they can and should do under the law, including how to obtain consent to share information and when information can be shared without consent. - 12.7 Information sharing is vital in identifying and tackling all forms of abuse, neglect, and exploitation, and in promoting children's welfare, including in relation to their educational outcomes.
+Schools and colleges have clear powers to share, hold and use information for these purposes. - 12.8 Staff should not assume a colleague or another professional will take action and share information that might be critical in keeping children safe.
 They should be mindful that early information sharing is vital for effective identification, assessment and allocation of appropriate service provision.
-Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers supports staff who have to make decisions about sharing information.
+Children, Young People, Parents and Carers supports staff who have to make decisions about sharing information.
 This advice includes the seven golden rules for sharing information and considerations with regard to the Data Protection Act 2018 and General Data Protection Regulation (GDPR).
 If in any doubt about sharing information, staff should speak to the designated safeguarding lead or a deputy.
 Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety of children.
-(KCSIE 2023)
+(KCSIE 2024)